Telstra outages and service status in O’Connell, New South Wales

 Beware of "support numbers" or "recovery" accounts that might be posted below.
 Make sure to report and downvote those comments.
 Avoid posting your personal information.

-Telstra Issues Reports Near O’Connell, State of New South Wales
+Telstra Issues Reports Near O’Connell, New South Wales

 Latest outage, problems and issue reports in O’Connell and nearby locations: